TUSHAR-S-KALE/XAI-sugarcane-disease-identification/README.md

-# XAI-Driven Sugarcane Leaf Disease Detection
+# XAI-Driven Deep Learning Approach for Sugarcane Leaf Disease Identification

 An explainable deep learning framework for **accurate and interpretable sugarcane leaf disease classification** using EfficientNet-B0, MobileNetV2, and ResNet50, integrated with Grad-CAM visualizations and real-time deployment interfaces.